Infant Incubators – Why They Are Used & Types

-You are waiting excitedly for your nine month journey to be complete, so that your baby will finally be in your arms.
+You are waiting excitedly for your nine-month journey to be complete so that your baby will finally be in your arms.
 However, sometimes due to various reasons, your baby arrives before the nine months are over, or is born with a few issues.
 Your premature or sick baby will need extra care, as he is still not fully developed or strong enough.
 Such babies are placed in units that can give them extra care to thrive and develop.
+These specialized units often house advanced medical equipment, including a baby incubator, which provides warmth and protection for fragile newborns.
 Such places in the hospitals are called NICU (Neonatal Intensive Care Unit).
-Your baby requiring special care will be placed in an apparatus called an incubator, in the NICU.
-The incubator has controlled environmental conditions that ensure your baby gets the right care and environment to develop.
+Your baby requiring special care will be placed in an apparatus called an incubator in the NICU.
+The infant incubator has controlled environmental conditions that ensure your baby gets the right care and environment to develop.
+With continuous innovations, an incubator for babies now offers enhanced monitoring and support to help premature infants grow safely.

 Types of Incubators for Babies